 A new technology for making recycled polyester yarn.
 Tyres can’t last forever.
 However, the life cycle of the materials used in one tyre can be much longer than that of the tyre itself.
 We have just got one step closer to the goal of making tyres from 100% recycled or sustainable materials.
 We are at the vanguard of a more eco-friendly automotive industry and have already committed to using new technologies that utilise recycled materials.
-From 2022, we will be able to use reprocessed polyethylene terephthalate (PET) in the construction of our tyre carcasses, completely replacing the use of conventional virgin PET.
+Since 2022, we've used reprocessed polyethylene terephthalate (PET) in the construction of our tyre carcasses, completely replacing the use of conventional virgin PET.

 What does this mean for you?
 Essentially, you can reduce your carbon footprint before you have even started your vehicle!
 And this is just the first exciting step.

 So how can recycled plastic bottles be used in a car tyre?
 We teamed up with OTIZ, a fibre specialist and textile manufacturer, to develop a specialised technology that produces high-quality polyester yarn from recycled PET without the chemical steps previously required in the recycling process.
 Polyester may not be the first material you think of when you see a car tyre, but polyethylene terephthalate (PET) yarn is actually an essential ingredient that makes up the tyre carcass in the form of textile cords that run from bead to bead (the inner circle of the tyre).
 The horseshoe-shaped layer sits just above the inner liner, affecting tyre durability, load carriage, and comfort.
 It’s the backbone of the tyre, sustains loads, and absorbs shock.
 It maintains its shape even at very high temperature, so thermal stability is crucial.